Who can take a Praxis Independent Study course? Are there any prerequisites or restrictions?

 How do I register for a Praxis Independent Study course?
 Who should I contact if it is not listed?

 Once your Learning Plan has been completed and signed, turn it in to the Director of Praxis, who will then notify the Registrar’s Office that the Praxis Independent Study Learning Plan has been approved.
 At this point, a course registration number will be created for the course.
 If you review your schedule and transcripts to find that your Praxis Independent Study course has not been listed, please contact the Registrar’s Office.

 Can I get reimbursement for transportation to and from my field placement?

 Yes.
-You are reimbursed 100% for Praxis courses.
+You are reimbursed 100 percent for Praxis courses.
 Additional information about travel reimbursement and forms for recording travel expenses can be found on the Praxis website and the Community Service website.

 Is there a list of field placement opportunities available?

 Due to the unique nature of each student’s learning objectives, their previous experience with community service or internships, ongoing partnerships between the college and the local community, and newly developing partnerships, there is not a list of field placements available to prospective Praxis Independent Study students.
 The Civic Engagement Office does offer a list of local service organizations which might serve as a useful guide for getting started.
 We cannot guarantee, however, that we have a partnership with each organization on the list or that the contact person will still be the same.